Jean Ker, Countess of Roxburghe: Royal Governess Again

 In 1630, the by-now Charles I had wished to appoint the countess as governess to his son, the Prince of Wales (later Charles II) but this was objected to on the grounds of her religion and the Countess of Dorset was appointed instead.
 A year later however, Lady Roxburghe was appointed governess to Princess Mary and later to Prince Henry and Princess Elizabeth in 1641.

 In 1642, the countess accompanied Princess Mary to The Hague after the latter's marriage to Prince William of Orange.
 On the voyage back from the Netherlands a ship of the royal fleet sank in bad weather.
-A silk dress belonging to the countess was discovered in 2014 in the wreck off the Dutch island of Texel.
+According to a 2016 article from The Guardian, a silk dress belonging to the countess was discovered in 2014 in the wreck off the Dutch island of Texel.
+However, this hypothesis has since been rejected.

 On her return to England, the countess was replaced as the governess to Mary Princess Royal by Lady Stanhope.
 She resumed her governess-ship to Henry and Elizabeth in 1642, and hosted Lilias Drummond, a daughter of the Earl of Perth, at her house in London, who married James Murray, 2nd Earl of Tullibardine in May 1643.
 The older sister of Lilias, also Jean Drummond, and later Countess of Wigtown, was a nurse to royal children, as was another Jean Drummond, the widow of Secretary Murray and mother of Anne, Lady Halkett.

 She died on 7 October 1643 and was buried in Holyrood Abbey.

 Her husband's 1650 will mentions a chain of diamonds and rubies, with a "picture case" or locket containing the miniature portrait of Anne of Denmark, set with diamonds, the central larger stone was heart shaped.
 He owned a "valentine set with diamonds" with a crown and the picture of Charles I of England as Duke of York.
 These jewels had probably been gifts to his wife from the queen.

 Family

 Her first son died in 1616.
 A daughter was christened at Greenwich in April 1616, Anna of Denmark and Lucy, Countess of Bedford were godparents.

 Her son Henry Kerr married Margaret Hay, a daughter of the Earl of Erroll.
 Henry Kerr joined the supporters of the Scottish covenant who opposed the king.
 On 20 May 1639, Jean Roxburghe wrote from Whitehall to Walter Balcanquhall, Dean of Durham, expressing her disappointment over this defection.
-Henry Kerr died in 1643, leaving four daughters, Jean, Margaret, and Sophia (born after his death).
+Henry Kerr died in 1643, leaving three or four daughters including, Jean, Margaret, and Sophia (born after his death).
 His widow, Margaret Hay married the Earl of Cassilis.